 The SmartTime Constraint Wizard enables you to quickly and easily create clock and timing I/O constraints for your design.

-To open the Constraint Wizard (shown below) from the SmartTime Tools menu, click the Constraint
+To open the Constraint Wizard (shown below) from the Constraints Editor Tools menu, choose Constraint Wizard.

-Wizard icon \\\\\.
 This window can be resized.

 Constraint Wizard